THANET DISTRICT

 HAUNTED HOSTELRIES

-A listing of Public houses, Taverns, Old Coaching Inns, Tap & Beer Houses, along with Cafes, Tearooms, Restaurants, Hotels & B&Bs in the Thanet District, reported as being haunted with the visitors of the Past.
-Some have paranormal events & investigations. or fancy spending the night away in a haunted place.
-Here are places in Kent where you can stay for a getaway with some possible spooky happenings. you can stay overnight while checking out the surrounding haunted areas
+A listing of Public houses, Taverns, Old Coaching Inns, Tap & Beer Houses, Cafes, Tearooms, Restaurants, Hotels & B&Bs in the Thanet District are reported as being haunted by the visitors of the Past.
+Some have paranormal events & investigations.

 CLICK ON THE PICTURES TO GO TO THE BUSINESS WEBSITE.

-THE CROWN INN
+1. THE CROWN INN

 Ramsgate Road, Sarre, Birchington CT7